 Cost and Benefits

-- inclusion in HR leaders online community, with access to meeting notes, articles and resources as well as discounts and free events and merchandise,
+- Inclusion in online community, with access to meeting notes, articles and other resources and connections

 For more information, e-mail us at firstname.lastname@example.org.